 Factoring vs. Credit Cards: A Cost Comparison for Small Businesses

-Many small business owners default to credit cards when cash flow is tight.
-Here is how the costs compare for a business that needs $50,000 in working capital:
+Many business owners instinctively reach for credit cards when cash is tight.
+Here’s a cost comparison for a business needing $50,000 in working capital:

 | Metric | Invoice Factoring | Business Credit Card |